fsquillace/junest/README.md

     pacman -S gnu-free-fonts
 ```

-###Missing permissions on removing a package###
+###Differences between filesystem and package ownership###
-- **Q**: Why I cannot remove the package I have installed?
+- **Q**: Why do I get warning when I install a package using root privileges?
 ```
-    pacman -Rsn lsof
+    pacman -S systat
-    checking dependencies...

-    Packages (1): lsof-4.88-1

-    Total Removed Size:   0.21 MiB

-    error: cannot remove /usr/share/licenses/lsof/LICENSE (Permission denied)
-    error: could not remove database entry lsof-4.88-1
+    ...
+    warning: directory ownership differs on /usr/
+    filesystem: 1000:100  package: 0:0
+    ...
 ```

+- **A**: In these cases the package installation went smoothly anyway.
-- **A**: This is probably because you have installed the package with root
+This should happen every time you install package with root privileges
-permissions.
-Since JuJu gives the possibility to install packages
-either as root or as normal user you need to remember that and remove
+since JuJu will try to preserve the JuJu environment by assigning ownership
-the package with the right user!
+of the files to the real user.

 ###No servers configured for repository###
 -**Q**: Why I cannot install packages?